 FOX Business: Capitalism Lives Here

-U.S. stock-index futures were little changed Friday on the back of the Dow's longest winning streak since 1996 as traders awaited a round of U.S. economic data and digested the Fed's review of banks' capital plans.
+U.S. stock-index futures were flat on Friday on the back of the Dow's longest winning streak since 1996 as traders digested economic and corporate headlines.

 The blue-chip averaged climbed for its tenth session in a row Thursday, hitting a record closing high for the eighth-straight session.
 The broader S&P 500 is within two points, or about a tenth of a percent, away from its all-time peak as well.